 They are few and your usual suspects.
 Use the best quality ingredients you can afford, especially butter, as it will affect the flavor.

-Egg yolk - it makes it wonderfully rich.
+Egg yolk - it makes it wonderfully rich and more crunchy.

 The extra ingredient

 That would be baking powder.
-This is characteristic of this dough and it gives it a kind of spongy, soft cookie texture.
+This is characteristic of this dough and gives it a kind of spongy, sugar cookie texture.
 That's why I love it for crostatas.
 You can omit it and you have a rich sweet pie crust.